 History Fair is a competition.
-The district level judging will be on December 3, 2018.
+The district level judging will be in December.
 Regionals will be in mid-February in the Houston area and State judging will be in Austin in late April.
 Students who advance to Nationals will be competing in Maryland in early June.

-The theme this year is "Triumph & Tragedy."
+The theme this year is "Breaking Barriers."
 Students can pick their topic from any time/place in history as long as it fits the theme.
-Preliminary topics for Pre-AP students are due in September.
+Preliminary topics for advanced students are due in September.
 Students will be able to change their topic if they feel they cannot find enough sources for their first topic.
 I would advise to choose carefully because changing topics means starting all over.

 Completed projects will need to have between 10-15 resources.
 A resource can be as simple as finding a quote or a picture.
 Students should be sure to have all of their research before assembling their project.
 The actual "project" should not start until November.
 Until then students should be focusing on their research and writing.

 The more creative the topic the more interesting the project will be, both to the student and the judges.
 It is recommended that the topic be fairly specific.
 For example, if a student wanted to do a project on WWII it definitely fits the theme, but there is a lot of information that would need to be sorted through.
 Narrowing down the topic will greatly help the student.
 Just be careful not to choose a topic that is so obscure that there is not enough information on it.

 Here is a link to download the NHD Contest Rule book for this year.
 Students were given the rule book on the first day of school but it never hurts to be able to access a digital copy as well.
 HMS students will be competing in the Junior category.